ncatlab/nlab-content/pages/4/5/3/0/354/content.md

   K \colon \Delta^{op} \to Set
 $$

-Hence we think of this as assigning
+Hence, we think of this as assigning

 * a set $[0] \mapsto K_0$ of [[objects]];